 About Us

-Burnt Thicket Theatre is an independent company producing live and digital theatre that brings awareness to real issues in our community, planting seeds for positive social change.
+Burnt Thicket Theatre is an independent company producing live and digital theatre that brings awareness to real issues in our community, planting seeds for positive social transformation.

-We live and work on Treaty Six territory, and we are all Treaty People.
-Burnt Thicket Theatre works to honour the Indigenous spirit of the treaties, where treaty creates ties of kinship, of belonging together on the land, with commitments of reciprocity and mutual cooperation.
+We are all Treaty People.
+As a company we seek to honour the Indigenous spirit of the treaties, where treaty creates ties of kinship, of belonging together on the land, with commitments of reciprocity and mutual cooperation.
 So we work to collaborate respectfully with descendants of the original caretakers of these lands, and to participate in positive systemic change.
-This land is the traditional meeting ground and homeland of many First Nations, including the Cree, Saulteaux, Dene, Nakoda, Lakota, and Dakota Nations, as well as the Homeland of the Métis Nation.

-We are grateful for the opportunity to create and perform on this beautiful land that we share, understanding that this place has a rich, living history of Indigenous arts and culture.
-We’d like to encourage all of us to continue our learning journeys towards truth, reconciliation, and growing as peacemakers in our neighbourhoods and our nations.
+We understand that this place has a rich, living history of Indigenous arts and culture over many thousands of years.
+We're committed to humbly work toward healing between all peoples and reconciliation with the beautiful land we share.
+We’d like to encourage all of us to continue our learning journeys towards truth, restorative relationship, and acting as peacemakers in our neighbourhoods and our nations.

 Vision (our hoped for future)

-A world of hopeful people who know their immeasurable value in the midst of brokenness and who work together towards a shared future marked by justice, equality and love.
+A world of inspired people who know their immeasurable value in the midst of brokenness, who are learning and working together towards a shared future marked by justice, equity, and love.

 Mission (why we do what we do)